 Promoting Corruption Reforms In The Balkans

-The CEELI Institute was delighted to partner with the International Foundation Electoral Systems (IFES) in 2019 on a new project to strengthen the implementation of anti-corruption standards in Europe, with particular focus on Bulgaria, Romania and Montenegro.
-The project will focus first on the identification ofpriority substantive anti-corruption reform recommendations, and then on steps to assist local stakeholders in pursuing actual implementation of those reforms; for example, the project will assist in addressing as of yet unmet recommendations arising out of the evaluation processes undertaken by the Council of Europe’s Group of States against Corruption (GRECO).
-CEELI has helped to assemble an impressive consortium for this project, and will work with domestic stakeholders and influencers in the three countries to identify, prioritize, and create action plans to tackle relevant anti-corruption reform recommendations.
-This latest project continues long-standing collaborative work between CEELI and IFES, which has included organization of a number of joint roundtables at the Institute in Prague, as well as the hosting of IFES regional events.
+The CEELI Institute is delighted to continue its partnership with the International Foundation Electoral Systems (IFES) to strengthen the implementation of anti-corruption standards in Europe, with particular focus on Bosnia, Bulgaria, Romania and Montenegro.
+The project focuses on assisting local stakeholders in implementing anti-corruption recommendations made by relevant international observers and evaluators; for example, addressing as of yet unmet recommendations arising out of the evaluations undertaken by the Council of Europe’s Group of States against Corruption (GRECO).
+CEELI has helped to assemble an impressive consortium of local partners for this project, and is working with domestic stakeholders and influencers in each of the countries to pursue reforms.
+This project continues long-standing collaborative work between CEELI and IFES, which has included organization of a number of joint roundtables at the Institute in Prague, as well as the hosting of IFES regional events.

 Supporting The Tunisian Anti-corruption Agency